These Easy Meatball Subs are a quick, kid-friendly weeknight dinner your family will love–and they’re ready in about 30 minutes!

 Instructions

-- In a medium skillet or saucepan, heat olive oil on medium heat for 15 seconds, then add garlic, oregano, and red pepper flakes and cook, stirring constantly, for 1 minute.
+- To make the meatball sub sauce: In a medium skillet or saucepan, heat olive oil on medium heat for 15 seconds, then add garlic, oregano, and red pepper flakes and cook, stirring constantly, for 1 minute.
 Add crushed tomatoes and stir well; add salt and sugar and stir again until combined

 - Add entire package of Rosina Italian Style Meatballs to sauce, stirring so meatballs are covered in sauce.